pkmlp/mongodbPlayground/ShardingReplicationDocker/readme.md

 ## Test Scenario

-1. Connect to MongoDB-Router
+Step 1.
+Connect to MongoDB-Router
       > docker-compose exec router mongo

-2. Create a Database and a Collection with only one Dokument:
+Step 2.
+Create a Database and a Collection with only one Dokument:
       > use myDatabase
       > db.myCollection.insert({firstename:"Peter", lastname:"Kessler"})
       > db.myCollection.find()

-3. Check on which shard the Database was created (use the primary of each replica set)
+Step 3.
+Check on which shard the Database was created (use the primary of each replica set)

       > mongo --host 192.168.0.111 --port 27108 (assuming shard01a is primary)
       > show dbs
       > mongo --host 192.168.0.121 --port 27108 (assuming shared02a is primary)